There are many conditions that are directly associated with stress.

 Emotional and psychological stress

-Now, that fight/flight/freeze instinct is less helpful, and instead, we may need to focus better, think more carefully, or simply learn to calm down a bit.
+During modern times, that fight/flight/freeze instinct is less helpful, and instead, we may need to focus better, think more carefully, or simply learn to calm down a bit.

 Our bodies and brain function really don’t distinguish between physical or environmental threats(like a predator approaching or standing on the edge of a cliff) and psychological or emotional threats(such as losing a beloved family member or worrying about how well we can do on an exam).